TallKite/linnstrument-firmware/README.md

 PER-SPLIT ROW OFFSETS

 Setting the row offset for a split overrides the Global Settings row offset for that split only.
 This is indicated by turning the Global Settings pad pink when that split is active.
 The per-split row offset ranges from -25 to +25, plus OFF and No Overlap which appears as NOVR.
 A No Overlap split can be used to launch audio or midi clips while you play normally in the other split.
 Accessed through the microLinn menu.
-To get a positive/negative row offset, swipe up/down.
+To get a positive/negative row offset, swipe firmly and swiftly up/down.

+*Details: The No Overlap row offset equals the physical width of the split, even if column offset is on.
+Once an edo is chosen, each pad no longer has a unique midi note.
+To use a No Overlap split as a clip launcher, use Tuning Table mode, which does supply unique midi notes.*

 CONDENSE TO SCALE